FoleyLab/PyCQED/README.md

 After the 5th argument, there is a re-direct statement that re-directs the STDOUT to a file called 'output.txt', and the terminating ampersand runs the program in the background.

+### More Details

+- If you run just a single trajectory (Argument 1 has the value '1'), then the program will automatically write the nuclear trajectory and the electronic populations (in both local and polaritonic bases) in data files in the 'Data/' folder.
+In particular, the nuclear trajectories will be in a file named '$prefix_nuc_traj.txt' and the electronic populations will be in a file named '$prefix_electronic.txt'

+- You can run multiple independant trajectories (in serial, meaning one after another) by giving Argument 1 a larger value... there is in principle no limit, but each time you increase by 1 the time will increase by ~2.5 hours.
+If you run more than 1 trajectory in serial, the trajectory information will not be written to file.

+- The program will always write the potential energy surfaces (eigenvalues as a function of $R$ of the total Hamiltonian) and the photonic contributions (which derive from the eigenvectors of the total Hamiltonian) regardless of how many trajectories you run.